pobocks/tab_auditor/README.md

 There are two modes of operation:

 1. space-delimited tokenized whitelist filter.
 This is the default - tabs containing all of the specified tokens in any order, `*` is `.*`, most regex metachars are literalized.
+A leading `^` character serves as an inverted filter (i.e. anything with that token will NOT match, e.g. `things ^stuff` means "any tab with things that doesn't have stuff")
 2. raw regex filter.
 Full JS regex syntax support, `.*` is `.*`

 ## Kill per tab